 There will be times – if conditions are right – when we take a seat and do more formal trance work or visualisation, much like we would in the office or online, to help you process what we’ve talked about and rehearse things going better.

-See Walk and Talk Therapy as similar to what we do in the office but done outside, aided by nature herself; the fresh air, natural sounds, and the benefits of physical movement.
+See Walk and Talk Therapy as similar to what goes on in a therapist’s office but done outside, aided by nature herself; the fresh air, natural sounds, and the benefits of physical movement.

-The therapeutic relationship still plays the main role in helping you make the changes you’re looking for.
+The therapeutic relationship still plays a significant part in helping you make the changes you’re looking for.

 In these sessions you learn to direct your attention away from your mind and connect up to nature herself.
 It’s about learning to be fully present with your immediate experience as it unfolds moment by moment.